Connecticut Rivers Council: Mark Greer Scout Reservation

-This 340 acre camp was located in Bozrah, Connecticut and was established in 1947 by the Middlesex County Council of the Boy Scouts of America.
+This 340 acre camp was located in Bozrah, Connecticut and was established in 1947 by the Middlesex County Council of Scouting America.
 It was the chief summer camp for Boy Scouts from this small council from 1947 until a merger of five councils in 1972.
 The Long Rivers Council, which resulted from this merger, used this camp as a Boy Scout summer camp up until 1976, when a declining Boy Scout-aged population forced the council to end the summer camp program.
 By the mid-1960s, the Camp Tadma property also became known as Mark Greer Scout Reservation in honor of a local Scouting patron.

 There were five campsites available: Pioneer, Mohegan, Kiehtan, Tantaquidgeon and Uncas.
 The dining hall was also a small operation and could not have fit much more than 120 Scouts.
 During its last year of camp operations in 1976, the Tadma kitchen was run by Joe Grillo, who would go on to become the famous PGA caddy Joe "Gypsy" Grillo.

 The council attempted to make the camp a high adventure base in 1977 and 1978, but demand was not there.
 It ran a pilot Cub Scout day camp during the summer of 1977.
 In the 1990s, Tadma's Venture Post number 78 was chosen to represent the year, 1978, that the council decided to make Camp Tadma strictly a Cub Scout resident camp during the summer camp season.
 In 1979, Long Rivers Council reopened summer camping at Camp Tadma for Webelos.
 Its program was one of five camps in the nation that was used to create the Cub Scout Camping Program in 1984.
 With the Long Rivers-Indian Trails Council merger in the 1990s, Camp Tadma retained this summer camp program but closed as a resident camp in 2013.
 The property was Sold to a local Church in February 2015.

 Frederick Sprague Barbour Scout Reservation

 The 106 acre camp is located in Norfolk, Connecticut.
 It is suitable for wilderness camping.

 The camp was devastated after an ice storm.
-However, in November 2010, a campwide project was held to restore the camp.
+However, in November 2010, a camp-wide project was held to restore the camp.
 Around 70 Scouts from the Connecticut Rivers Council helped to refurbish the camp, which is now usable again.